Malik-Abhinav/Sunset-Project/final.md

 Our application is fully dockerized and tested for a development environment.
 It contains a Dockerfile and docker-compose file which defines some instructions on building an image and allows us to configure and manage our docker application, respectively.
 The Dockerfile uses a lightweight node image, installs dependencies, and runs the application using 'npm run dev'.

 To deploy, we run docker-compose up which will build and run the container which will make it accessible at localhost:3000.
+In our docker-compose, we mount the current directory to the app directory inside the container (where the app is held).
+Therefore, when changes are made in the code, it will be reflected in real time in the container.

 ---